Euphredes/Euphredes/README.txt

  foster my mysteries, and deliver artifacts of how I think and feel to
- assert: labor independently justifies labor economics, which yields
+ assert: labor independently justifies economics, which yields Greanleaf practices as contribution to
- Greanleaf practices as contribution to America's economics.
+ America's economics.

            Detention